Esther Okeiyi, Interim Chairperson

 The Department of Human Sciences offers competitive programs of study leading to Bachelor of Science degrees in Family and Consumer Sciences, and Early Childhood Education (Birth Through Kindergarten Licensure).
 Experiential learning is utilized in each program to include diverse, multi-cultural, and interdisciplinary perspectives of family studies.
 The mission of the Department of Human Sciences is to enhance the quality of life for individuals and families by preparing a diverse student population for leadership roles in a changing global society through effective teaching, scholarship, and service.

-The concentration in Foods and Nutrition offers courses of study in dietetics
+The concentration in Nutrition and Dietetics offers courses of study in dietetics

 -with supporting courses in biology, chemistry, and business.
-The Didactic Program in Dietetics is approved by the Accreditation Council for Education in Nutrition (ACEND) of the Academy of Nutrition and Dietetics (AND) 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606, 1-800-877-1600.
-Students who successfully complete the program become eligible to apply for dietetic internships to become Registered Dietitian/Nutritionists.
+The Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition (ACEND) of the Academy of Nutrition and Dietetics (AND) 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606, 1-800-877-1600.
+Students who successfully complete the program become eligible to apply for dietetic internships program and DT exam to become Registered Dietitian/Nutritionists.
 Students completing four years in dietetics can work in health departments, WIC, food research, food production agencies, etc.

 The concentration in Apparel Design includes course work in merchandising and apparel design with supporting courses in art, business, and dramatic art.
 Students successfully completing this program pursue careers in buying, apparel and visual merchandising, retail sales and management, designing, and product development.